lakecoloring/swift-style-guide/README.markdown

 ## Spacing

-* Indent using 2 spaces rather than tabs to conserve space and help prevent line wrapping.
+* Indent using 4 spaces rather than tabs to conserve space and help prevent line wrapping.
 Be sure to set this preference in Xcode and in the Project settings as shown below:

 ![Xcode indent settings](screens/indentation.png)

 * Method braces and other braces (`if`/`else`/`switch`/`while` etc.) always open on the same line as the statement but close on a new line.
 * Tip: You can re-indent by selecting some code (or **Command-A** to select all) and then **Control-I** (or **Editor ▸ Structure ▸ Re-Indent** in the menu).
-Some of the Xcode template code will have 4-space tabs hard coded, so this is a good way to fix that.

 **Preferred**:
 ```swift